 Some view sustainable construction as a vehicle to spur further economic development, particularly in communities that are typically seen as disadvantaged when it comes to attracting businesses.
 The U.S. Green Building Council (GBC) maintains this philosophy as part of its work to spread green building practices throughout the world.

-By promoting its Leadership in Energy and Environmental Design (LEED) certification standards, the U.S. GBC encourages building designs that use less water and energy, reduce overall carbon emissions, and save money.
+By promoting its LEED certification standards, the U.S. GBC encourages building designs that use less water and energy, reduce overall carbon emissions, and save money.
 The group might focus on buildings, but the effort is intended to have a ripple effect throughout the economy of entire communities and, ideally, the world, said Mahesh Ramanujam, chief operating officer of the U.S. GBC.

 "When we look at the buildings-to-communities-to-cities mission, it's no longer just a green building but it's also an economic development tool," Ramanujam said.
 "Being able to establish this from an environmental lens [and] economic lens, and most importantly [resolving] the income inequality gap … makes it attractive for businesses to come and invest in and grow the market.